Does My Small Pet Need Company And What Does Bonding Entail?

 For rabbits: they are naturally social animals and companionship is important to them.
 In the wild, rabbits live in family groups which can reach up to 30 in one warren!
 Mammal Society.
 If they are kept alone, they may begin to show some abnormal behaviour, especially if left without company for long periods of time.
 It’s the same for guinea pigs who need friends because they are social animals that thrive in the company of their own kind.
 Keeping guinea pigs in pairs or small groups mimics their natural behaviour and helps them avoid physical and mental health issues that can come from isolation.

-Are there exceptions?
-Yes, just take my current bunny, when her partner died, we attempted multiple bonding attempts but she was having none if it and got so sick from the stress of being put in a bonding situation that it was agreed between me, the vet and a group of expert bonding colleagues that she was better off by herself.
-I stress that this is not a light decision to make and should only be taken when you have exhausted every other possibility.
+It is my job to stress again that it is a LAST resort to cease bonding attempts and never a light decision to make and should only be taken when you have exhausted every other possibility with expert input.
 Also I stress that re-bonding a small pet after their partner has died, especially with rabbits is far more complicated than it looks and you should always seek professional bonding guidance.
 If you try by yourself and it doesn’t work, it may be because you are not doing a certain step so professional input is really important before you throw in the towel.
-There may be other reasons why you can’t re bond such as health or behavioural issues.
-Even in small pet charities, whilst they always try to re-home buns or pigs in pairs, there will be the odd case where for reasons
+There may be other reasons why you can’t rebond such as health or behavioural issues.
+Even in small pet charities, whilst they always try to re-home buns or pigs in pairs, there will be the odd case where for reasons related to the individual pet, mean that they must be re-homed alone.
+So not every pet will fit that ideal box norm.

 So what is bonding and how is it done?
 Now I’ll be honest, bonding small pets is a bit of mine field.
 Part of the reason why I stopped bonding bunnies was because of just how stressful it was.
 Most folk have no notion about this process- I can’t tell you how many people I have had who say….they just went to the pet store and picked up another bun and pig and took it home, only to be shocked and surprised that they were fighting and then had to be split up.
 Yep the so called fluffy harmless bunny rabbit is well, not so harmless when bonding and in some severe cases, if they don’t get on and are not split, severe injury or even death can occur.
-Now for guinea pigs it’s a bit easier- its actually not so common for them to not get on, pigs are easy going by nature and as long as you’re not trying to introduce two uneutered males (good luck with that one!) then 80 percent of the time, it goes well.
+Now for guinea pigs it’s a bit easier- it's actually not so common for them to not get on, pigs are easy going by nature and as long as you’re not trying to introduce two unneutered males (good luck with that one!) then 80 percent of the time, it goes well.
 But even with pigs, it is possible that they just don’t get on and you may need to try a different pig or rethink your plan of action.

 The general rules/guidelines for bonding are the same for pigs and rabbits: